← Back to Blogs

 Part 05

-For businesses, the direction is increasingly clear.
-ESG is transitioning from a reputational framework to a regulatory one.
-Organisations that are already building the internal data systems, governance structures, and reporting processes to meet rigorous scrutiny will be far better positioned than those who wait for a compliance deadline to force their hand.
+For businesses across the supply chain spectrum, the direction is increasingly clear.
+ESG is transitioning from a listed-company compliance obligation to an ecosystem-wide accountability standard.
+Organisations that build the internal data systems, supplier engagement processes, and governance structures to participate in this ecosystem credibly will be far better positioned than those who wait for enforcement to force their hand.

-The question is no longer whether your organisation will be held to these standards.
-The question is whether you will be ready ?
+The question is no longer whether your value chain will be subject to ESG scrutiny.
+The question is whether your data and your partners are ready for it.

 Reference Notes